-Sally has an Advanced Dip Therapeutic Arts Counselling, Dip Visual Arts, Dip Bi lingual Business Administration, and is currently studying Fine Arts at Monash University.
+Sally has an Advanced Dip Therapeutic Arts Counselling, Dip Visual Arts, Dip Bi lingual Business Administration, and is currently studying Fine Art, Curating & Art History at Monash University.

 Publications, Exhibitions, Interviews and other stuff